-- Obtain information related to when reporting to parents occurs and what grading system or code the school uses. - Develop personal timelines for preparing report-card information. - Establish with other staff how PE/HE should be reported (e.g., weighting of PE and HE if reporting as one, procedures for sharing information where applicable). - Determine how this information will be communicated to students and parents on an ongoing basis. - Determine components of the reporting system (e.g., knowledge, skills, and attitudes for each of the general learning outcomes).
+- Obtain information related to when reporting to parents occurs and what grading system or code the school uses. - Develop personal timelines for preparing report-card information. - Establish with other staff how PE/HE should be reported (e.g., procedures for sharing information where more than one teacher delivers and assesses the curriculum). - Determine how this information will be communicated to students and parents on an ongoing basis. - Determine components of the reporting system (e.g., knowledge, skills, and attitudes for each of the general learning outcomes).